top of page

 • What is the difference between male Bouviers and female Bouviers?

 SIZE Our females range from 70-85# as adults and are typically about 25-27" tall at the withers (shoulder).
 Our males range from 90-110# as adults and are typically about 27" tall at the withers (shoulders).
 TEMPERAMENT AFTER STERILIZATION Almost exactly the same.
-Occasionally, especially at puberty, will be more protective.
+Occasionally, especially at puberty, males will be more protective.
 At this stage, some males need an alert owner to correct unwanted protectiveness.
 Although this behavior is fairly rare with the temperaments we breed, it is a known quality in many lines of the breed.
-ALL Bouviers, have the natural instinct to protect their family, pack, and herd - any sentient being with which they live.
+In general, males are more "regional" or property protectors: positioning themselves in an optimal place to see the maximum square footage of their home.
+ALL Bouviers, have the natural instinct to protect their family, pack and herd - any sentient being with which they live.
 Therefore, even if you choose a female Bouvier, you'll have a great home companion that is discerning and observant for in-coming trouble.
+In general, females are "personal" protectors: sticking very close to you and watching every thing you do.
+They will follow you from room-to-room and sit near your feet.
 ANATOMY Obviously, males have external plumbing.
 Sometimes, honestly rarely for us, a male will get excited to see you.
 When he's happy, you may know it. ("Clap your hands!")
 We have not had our pups "hump" children or pillows.
 However, this is a natural display of dominance that is not always sexual.
 Pre-pubescent puppies, both male and female, may exhibit this behavior.
 Females, for their hips/ligament health, should have 2-3 heat cycles before they are spayed.
 Some people consider this a nuisance to protect against breeding with the neighborhood Don Juan.
 Or it's seen an unsanitary part of having a girl.
 Today, there are many options for keeping a girl "under-wraps" with inexpensive "bitch pants" that attach like a cute, Velcro diaper.
 This also helps provide a barrier for Don Juan down the street.

 • Are Bouviers good with children?